-So let me tell you all about the top five fun and frugal things my family does around Christmastime to celebrate the season without breaking the bank.
+So let me tell you all about the top five fun Cheap Christmas Traditions Kids Love in our house around Christmastime to celebrate the season without breaking the bank.

 “Gingerbread” (Graham Cracker) Houses